ETS-ReactNative5/google-interview-project/README.md

 ### 1. What is wrong with this example, and how would you go about fixing or improving the component?

+The issue with this component is that it is a stateful component that should have a specific name referenced in the this.state declaration.

 ```
 class App extends React.Component {
   constructor(props) {